piccard21/laravel-easy-log/README.md

 ## License

-busy-load is licensed under the MIT License - see the LICENSE file for details.
+**laravel-easy-log** is licensed under the MIT License - see the LICENSE file for details.

 ## Author